delabon/password/README.md

 ## About Password

-Generate unique passwords for any site!
+Generates unique passwords for any site!

 ## Tech